szymonkaliski/editable-cli/README.md

 I like the idea of notebooks, but I also really like my text editor.

-`editable` allows me to have both.
+`editable-cli` allows me to have both.

 It was also fun getting to know [observable/notebook-runtime](https://github.com/observablehq/notebook-runtime).